gamendegamer321/Commlines/README.md

 # CommLines

+*The tags used in this repository for version 1.2.0 and older are broken!*

 Adds the CommNet lines from KSP 1 to KSP 2.
 This will finally allow you to see the CommNet you have set up in KSP 2.

 This mod requires [SpaceWarp](https://spacedock.info/mod/3277/Space%20Warp%20+%20BepInEx), it is recommended to always